st114908/MA-Lubuntu/Overtaking-Cars-Baumfalk/generated-files/README.txt

 * For MQTT communication, you also require a WiFi connection using the ESP8266-01s WiFi Module.
 See more information in the MqttCustomLib.hpp in the respective ECU's directory.
-* For I2C communication, the Arduino is expected to be using its I2C pins.
-See more information in the I2cCustomLib.hpp in the respective ECU's directory.
+* For the serial communication, the Arduino is expected to be using its I2C pins.
+See more information in the SerialCustomLib.hpp in the respective ECU's directory.